What are Arts Awards?

 We’re always delighted to see collaborations between artists and scientists extend beyond simply fact-checking or providing information.
 Sound & Fury’s collaboration with biomedical scientists influenced and strengthened the narrative of the performance from an early stage, providing part of the structure and character inspiration at the heart of the piece.
 This has provided critical engagement with biomedical science within a very human story.The Trust’s funding also enabled the company to develop and refine its artistic practice, furthering future innovation within their work.

-You can read summaries of all our previous Arts Award funding.
+You can read summaries of all our previous Arts Awards funding.

 Deadlines and contacts